U.S. officials pushed Brazil to reject Russia’s coronavirus vaccine, according to HHS report

 “In many countries the scale of pressure is quite unprecedented,” Kremlin spokesman Dmitry Peskov was quoted as saying.

 Initial skepticism toward Russia’s coronavirus vaccine was rooted in more than just politics: The shot was released before it could undergo the extensive vetting that most countries require.
 But despite the early lack of safety and efficacy data, it’s now been approved in more than a dozen countries.
-A recent peer-review study in respected British medical journal The Lancet found that its efficacy was on par with the Pfizer-BioNTech and Moderna vaccines.
+A recent peer-review study in respected British medical journal the Lancet found that its efficacy was on par with the Pfizer-BioNTech and Moderna vaccines.

-And with wealthier nations hoarding so-called “Western” vaccines, a growing number of nations have turned to Russia, giving the Kremlin an image boost worldwide.
+And with wealthier nations hoarding “Western” vaccines, a growing number of nations have turned to Russia, giving the Kremlin an image boost worldwide.

 Even Brazil has gotten on board, despite the apparent pressure and the fact that its regulators still haven’t signed off.
 Last week, the government announced that it had reached a deal to buy 10 million doses of the Sputnik V vaccine.